hans1anda/flashbots/README.md

+🤖 What is Flashbots?
+Overview
+Flashbots is a research and development organization focused on solving problems related to Maximal Extractable Value (MEV) on Ethereum.
+It provides a way for users to send transaction bundles directly to miners (or validators in PoS), bypassing the public mempool.

+Key Benefits
+Privacy: Transactions sent through Flashbots do not appear in the public mempool, preventing front-running and sandwich attacks.

+Efficiency: Allows developers and traders to optimize MEV strategies like arbitrage or liquidation.

+Fairness: Facilitates a more transparent and structured relationship between searchers (users) and block producers.

+By using Flashbots, developers can create custom transaction strategies and ensure safe, targeted delivery of those transactions. npm install ethers @flashbots/ethers-provider-bundle

 # Flashbots Transaction Bundle Sender (Goerli Testnet)

 This project is a simple Node.js script that sends private transactions using **Flashbots** on the Ethereum Goerli testnet.
 The goal is to execute transactions in a secure and front-running-free environment, leveraging MEV (Maximal Extractable Value) infrastructure.